Home

 The simple idea is, once a Click has happened, that Click will generate a Transaction ID.
 This Transaction ID, will be associated with a Partner (usually an Affiliate), and an Offer.

-Since Direct Linking needs the Click Script to record the Click, let’s talk about how this scenario works.
+Since Direct Linking needs the Click Script to record the Click, here's how this scenario works:

 Here's a primer on Direct Linking if you're not familiar with how it works.